This is not actually true. There are no raccoons in New Zealand.

 - Woo: Hmpf.

 - Furniture mover: Good morning, Mr. North.
-Is everything ready for loading in?
+Is everything packed and ready to go?

 - Richard: ???